mwvgroup/pwv_kpno/rst_source/index.rst

 to H\ :sub:`2`\ O at Kitt Peak National Observatory.
 It provides atmospheric models from 300 to 1,200 nm for years 2010 onward.
 Understanding atmospheric effects is important when calibrating ground based astronomical observations.
-Traditionally, determining the detailed atmospheric transmission function at a given date and time required performing dedicated spectrographic observations.
-**pwv_kpno** provides an alternative that can be performed at the user's convenience.
+Astronomers traditionally calibrate broad-band imaging by using a reference catalog to compute correction terms for color, airmass, and perhaps a higher-order color-airmass term. **pwv_kpno** provides an alternative that can be performed at the user's convenience.

 Atmospheric absorption in the near-infrared is highly dependent on the column density of precipitable water vapor (PWV).
 By measuring the delay of GPS